Jeff Hornacek: Phoenix Suns

 He was the 22nd pick in the second round (46th overall) of the 1986 NBA draft, by the Phoenix Suns.
 The 2nd round draft pick that was used to select him was traded three times before finally ending up with the Suns.
 First, the Los Angeles Lakers packaged it in the deal to acquire Byron Scott from the San Diego Clippers before the 1983–84 season.
 A week later, the Clippers sent the pick to the Detroit Pistons in a deal to acquire Ricky Pierce, and on that same day, the Pistons dealt the pick to the Suns for David Thirdkill.

-The Suns struggled in Hornacek's first two seasons, but after hiring Cotton Fitzsimmons as coach and acquiring free agent Tom Chambers, the Suns went from 28 wins in 1987–88 to 55 in 1988–89.
+The Suns struggled in Hornacek's first two seasons, but after hiring Cotton Fitzsimmons as a coach and acquiring free agent Tom Chambers, the Suns went from 28 wins in 1987–88 to 55 in 1988–89.
 Hornacek was a "third option" on offense after Chambers and Kevin Johnson.
 This trio led the Suns to four straight NBA playoff appearances, including two Western Conference Finals.
 In the 1991–92 season, he led the Suns in scoring average (20.1 points per game) and earned an All-Star appearance.
 Hornacek won NBA Player of the Month honors in December 1991.